 Project Activities

-The research team will carry out a series of exploratory analyses using state administrative data to examine how participation in high school CTE programs is related to high school graduation, postsecondary enrollment, college completion, quarterly employment, and quarterly earnings.
+The research team carried out a series of exploratory analyses using state administrative data to examine how participation in high school CTE programs is related to high school graduation, postsecondary enrollment, college completion, quarterly employment, and quarterly earnings.

 Structured Abstract